 Security update for openssl

-An update that solves 9 vulnerabilities and has two fixes is now available.
+An update that fixes 7 vulnerabilities is now available.

-This update for openssl fixes various security issues and bugs:
+This update for compat-openssl098 fixes various security issues and bugs:

 Security issues fixed: